quasarframework/quasar-template-meteor/README.md

 1) I've copied the Material Design icons and the Roboto font to the /public folder.
 There may be a better way of doing this.

-**How does it work?**

-You cannot 'npm install' the quasar-framework in a meteor app, because quasar needs webpack, and meteor, for simplicity, does not use webpack.

-So we have created a quasar folder in /imports, and there we have copied 'quasar.es6.js' from the /dist folder in the npm installation, along with some css files.